 Widely considered the first “midnight movie,” this is a good example of how there is often little difference between art and psychotronic film.
 Basically, it’s just where they play.
 El Topo is a hippy western.
 It presents gun-fighting as philosophy.
 Plus there is a whole lot of blood!
 And deformities, incest, and bigots!
 Plus: El Topo is a total badass!
 It’s a wonderful film that you can totally over-think.
 But don’t over-think it.
 Just enjoy.

-The film is in the public domain as Archive.org has a decent copy of it.
+The film is probably under copyright but Archive.org has a decent copy of it.
 I recommend getting it on disc.
 It’s a film that stands up to multiple viewings and the free copy isn’t great.
 It’s available on DVD with basically no extras.
 The Blu-ray includes a commentary track by Jodorowsky.

 The Toxic Avenger (1984)

 Directors: Michael Herz and Lloyd Kaufman (as Samuel Weil)

 An awkward janitor at a health club is abused by people there who chase him causing him to accidentally fall into a vat of toxic waste thus becoming the Toxic Avenger.
 He fights crime, settles scores, and finds love.

 This was the first film Troma made that used its now-familiar formula of disgust and bad jokes.
 And it is definitely better than what they usually produce.
 It’s kind of like Killer Nerd but with far more drama and far less misogyny.

 Starring Mitch Cohen, Andree Maranda, and Mark Torgl.
 Marisa Tomei (Slums of Beverly Hills) was an extra in the film.